 Items That You Should Never Recycle

 7. Medical waste –This needs to be handled carefully.
-Ideally, find NGO-oriented services who will dispose of waste responsibly.
+Ideally, find NGO-oriented services that will dispose of waste responsibly.

-8. Diapers –It already contains human feces which are hazardous to the environment.
+8. Diapers –It already contains human feces that are hazardous to the environment.
 The switch must be made towards using old-fashioned, washable diapers.

 14. Plastic, plastic and still more plastic –Prevention is better than cure.
-Far better not to buy and use plastic at all.
+It’s far better not to buy and use plastic at all.

 The same goes for recycling.
 Most people won’t be thinking of a compost heap right now, mainly because of their living circumstances.
 Urban lifestyles don’t always allow for enough space to create your own organic garden.

-Finally, the next time you do go shopping, think carefully what you buy so that you can avoid accumulating most of the non-recyclable waste items mentioned in the above list.
+Finally, the next time you go shopping, think carefully about what you buy so that you can avoid accumulating most of the non-recyclable waste items mentioned in the above list.

 Knowledge can be empowering.
 And knowing what to do and when to do it is even more so.
 Doing the right thing makes a world of difference.